-In 2019, Rex introduced a bill that would make background checks for incoming ministers mandatory.
+In 2019, I introduced a bill that would make background checks for incoming ministers mandatory.
 It’s no secret that Australia faces a growing threat of foreign espionage and political interference.
 Ministers occupy positions of the highest trust within the Australian Government and have access to the most sensitive national security information, yet Ministers are exempt from any security checks.
 All other Australian Government personnel with access to classified information are security cleared.
 When it comes to security, the Liberal and Labor parties are insistent that there should be one rule for everyone else and no rules for them.
 This approach not only puts national security at risk, but also Australian democracy.

 Combatting secret foreign political interference

 Anyone who works for a foreign government to influence our political processes is required to register and be transparent – but not MPs and their staff.
 Go figure!
 Once again the major parties have made the rules to suit themselves.
 What have they got to hide?
-Rex has argued that this exemption must be removed and plans to introduce legislation to force the Government and Opposition to justify their claim for special treatment.
+I have argued that this exemption must be removed and plans to introduce legislation to force the Government and Opposition to justify their claim for special treatment.

 Parliamentary Oversight of the Operations of Australia’s Intelligence Services